Archomeda/csl-ambient-sounds-tuner/README.md

 This mod should be compatible with all mods, as long as they don't change the following stuff:
 - The values of `AudioManager.instance.m_properties.m_ambients`.
+- The values of `m_audioInfo` within an `EffectInfo` that is an `SoundEffect`.

+*Incompatible:*
+- SilenceObnoxiousSirens
+  - This mod basically sets the volume of every siren to 0 in the same location as Ambient Sounds Tuner does.
+However, Ambient Sounds Tuner allows you to customize the volume of each effect sound to your likings.
+Therefore, SilenceObnoxiousSirens is not needed when using Ambient Sounds Tuner.

 ## Contributing
 I'm open for any contributions you can make.
 If you find a bug, create an issue